 The king, moreover, must not acquire great numbers of horses for himself or make the people return to Egypt to get more of them, for the LORD has told you, “You are not to go back that way again.”
 He must not take many wives, or his heart will be led astray.
 He must not accumulate large amounts of silver and gold.
 When he takes the throne of his kingdom, he is to write for himself on a scroll a copy of this law, taken from that of the priests, who are Levites.
 It is to be with him, and he is to read it all the days of his life so that he may learn to revere the LORD his God and follow carefully all the words of this law and these decrees and not consider himself better than his brothers and turn from the law to the right or to the left.
 Then he and his descendants will reign a long time over his kingdom in Israel.
 (Deu 17:16-20)

-Solomon violated several of those commands, but the big one was the idolatry.
+Solomon violated several of those commands, but the big one was taking many wives which led to idolatry.
 Note what the Biblical record says:

 Year after year, everyone who came brought a gift—articles of silver and gold, robes, weapons and spices, and horses and mules.
 Solomon accumulated chariots and horses; he had fourteen hundred chariots and twelve thousand horses, which he kept in the chariot cities and also with him in Jerusalem.
 The king made silver as common in Jerusalem as stones, and cedar as plentiful as sycamore-fig trees in the foothills.Solomon's horses were imported from Egypt and from Kue—the royal merchants purchased them from Kue.
 They imported a chariot from Egypt for six hundred shekels of silver, and a horse for a hundred and fifty.
 They also exported them to all the kings of the Hittites and of the Arameans.
 (1 Ki 10:25-29)

-It was not his exceptional wisdom, popularity, fame or riches that brought him down.
-It was pagan influences from his family—his wives!
+It was not his exceptional wisdom, popularity, fame or riches that brought Solomon down to an idolater!
+It was pagan influences from his family—Solomon's wives!
 The ones closest to him were his worst enemies.
 Remember this about Solomon: There was both true and false worship going forth from Solomon, which angered God.
 The false worshiped negated the good coming from his sacrifices and true worship from the Temple.

 Do I mean then that a sacrifice offered to an idol is anything, or that an idol is anything?
 No, but the sacrifices of pagans are offered to demons, not to God, and I do not want you to be participants with demons.
 You cannot drink the cup of the Lord and the cup of demons too; you cannot have a part in both the Lord's table and the table of demons.
 (1 Cor 10:19-21)

-Only Jesus was wiser than Solomon, but his wisdom couldn’t stop the devastating effect of idolatry on his heart.
+Only Jesus was wiser than Solomon, but Solomon's wisdom couldn't stop the devastating effect of idolatry on his heart.
 Dear reader, guard your heart above all else.
 Be a doer of the word and not a hearer only.
 Love God first and above all others.
-Remain true to him.
-Learn from Solomon's Apostasy.
-God bless you.
+Remain true to God.
+Learn from Solomon's apostasy and stay guarded!
+Solomon's idolatry brought him to his spiritual death.
+The above evidence is irrefutable, but there will always be ministries like gotquestions.org that will deny and ignore the obvious to try to protect once saved always saved.
+They will try, but it will be in vain!
+Solomon's apostasy and spiritual death should be noted to learn from, not denied and glossed over!